skooter500/GE2-2020-2021/README.md

 The spawning system keeps 5 health and 5 ammo in the scene at all times.

-If either boid gets to 0 or 1 health, it goes to the dead state.
+If either boid gets to 0 health, it goes to the dead state.
 In dead state, the state machine gets turned off and all the steering behaviours get disabled.

-The ammo, health and live and dead behaviours are implemented using a global state called Alive and also state blips (RevertToPreviousState on the StateMachine)
+The GetAmmo, GetHealth and Alive and Dead behaviours are implemented using a global state called Alive and also state blips (RevertToPreviousState on the StateMachine).

 Update your forks of the repo from my master branch and make a branch for your work today.
 All the above is in a scene called StateMachines.
+The states are in the file States.cs.

+To complete the lab:

+- Make a GetHealth and GetAmmo state with Enter, Think and Exit methods.
+When transitioning out of these states, use RevertToPrevious to implement a state blip
+- Make an Aive state that checks health and ammo levels and transitions to GetHealth, GetAmmo or Dead as appropriate
+- Modify Attach and Defend to remove ammo when shooting

 ## Week 6 - Finite State Machines